ohaddahan/tech-tapas/content/en/posts/git-tips.md

 ## Tip #1: git hooks

-[githooks](https://git-scm.com/docs/githooks) are scripts that run `pre`/`post` every `git` command you run in your repository.
+[git hooks](https://git-scm.com/docs/githooks) are scripts that run `pre`/`post` every `git` command you run in your repository.

-Using [githooks](https://git-scm.com/docs/githooks) you can ensure all team members run certain checks prior to doing various actions, such as `commit`.
+Using [git hooks](https://git-scm.com/docs/githooks) you can ensure all team members run certain checks prior to doing various actions, such as `commit`.

-To create a [githooks](https://git-scm.com/docs/githooks) check `.git/hooks` directory in your repository.
+To create a [git hooks](https://git-scm.com/docs/githooks) check `.git/hooks` directory in your repository.
 It contains sample scripts, to enable one, rename the script and remove the `.sample` suffix.

 ### Pre-commit